Next livestream is on August 20th, 2020, premiere of season two. You can watch an archive of all the previous livestreams on my Patreon.

-Season 2 of the livestreams start up again in late August 2020, exact date TBA.
-Watch with comments on Youtube, Facebook or Twitch.
-Concerts are usually monthly on Thursdays at 20:00 CET, with warm-up and hangout from around 19:30.
+Participate live with comments on Youtube, Facebook or Twitch.
+Streams are usually the third Thursday each month at 20:00 CET (Berlin/Oslo), with warm-up and hangout from around 19:30.
 Subscribe to the mailinglist for future shows and release alerts.

 🇩🇪 Apr 2, Z-Bar, Berlin, Germany,CANCELLED